vasilyev-maksim/p5-experiments/README.md

 # 📋 TODO

+- add color palette choice control (for pillars)
+- remove param controls margin-top if no presets
 - remove animation delay for modal footer when no presets/controls provided
 - make WIDTH and HEIGHT a dynamic pro, not a factory func arg (The problem is when we resize canvas (going fullscreen) animation drops)
 - FIX: links are not clickable in app header